What Is An Early Exercise of Stock Options?

 With an 83(b) election

-When an employee early-exercises non-qualified stock options with an 83(b) election, the difference between the FMV at exercise and the strike price is taxable as ordinary income and subject to payroll tax.
+The difference between the fair market value at exercise and the strike price is taxable as ordinary income and subject to payroll tax.
 It begins the 1-year holding period requirements for long-term capital gains tax treatment.

 No 83(b) election

-If exercising NQSOs early without an 83(b) election, you buy the shares, but there are no tax implications until the stock vests.
-At vesting, the spread between the exercise price and the FMV at vesting is taxable.
+There are no tax implications until the stock vests.
+At vesting, the spread between the exercise price and the fair market value at vesting is taxable.
 The capital gains holding period begins when the stock vests.

 For ISOs, when the strategy goes according to plan, there’s an opportunity to reduce or eliminate AMT and possibly start the clock early for a qualifying disposition on shares that may not vest for several years.